SciTechCommunity/coding-masterpost/Resources/Masterposts/masterpost1.md

 [Hellbound Hackers](https://www.hellboundhackers.org/) | Read the above

 [Null-byte (wonderhowto)](http://null-byte.wonderhowto.com/) | This is one of the BEST websites to learn about security and you can follow tutorials by real hackers and members of the IT field.
-With a strong community full of experienced authors, you will either flourish by using proper grammar or be mocked for asking “how do i hack gmail??”
+With a strong community full of experienced authors, you will either flourish by using proper grammar or be mocked for asking “how do I hack gmail??”

 [OverTheWire Wargames](http://overthewire.org/wargames/) | Another war games site.
 You get various challenges that are fun to solve ^.^